ZeroPointLabs/ERC-721-Lending-Contract/README.md

 ## Security Considerations

 All the contracts are written in latest version of Solidity 0.8.0.
-So the mathematical overflow checks are already available by default with this version.
+So the <b>mathematical overflow checks</b> are already available by default with this version.
+In addition to this, the following security features are integrated into the smart contract architecture.

+- <b>Check Effect Interactions:</b> All the interactions in the functions follow CEI pattern to avoid re-entrancy.
+- <b>Guard Check: </b> The two main functions: Buy/Sell and Lend/Borrow is managed by their individual status controlled by the state variable of the contract.
+Every interaction starts with checking the status of the contract.
+This will restrict the unwanted behaviour of the contract. \*<b>Safe Transfer:</b> Transfer function has been used for transferring the amounts and balances.
+For liquidating the contract, <b>PushoverPull</b> method has been used which increases security.